 To save space in your luggage, wear the scarf on the airplane and use it as either a blanket or pillow.
+Or throw your scarf into a packing cube instead your personal item.
 Circle scarves are great instant pillow makers as well!
 This is one of the lesser known ways to wear a scarf.

 Find out why a circle scarf for travel is one of the most popular styles!

 These elegant wrap scarves will take you from casual to classy with ease.
 Wear them around your neck as you sightsee during the day and then wrap around your cocktail dress as a way to stay warm in the evening.

 If your travels call for some comfy heels, here are practical styles to choose from!